 Iceland, a place of wild contrasts, mixes fire and ice in a way that grabs your attention.
 Imagine seeing active volcanoes next to huge glaciers, and steaming geysers just a short distance from dramatic waterfalls.

 When you're there, be sure to check out the Blue Lagoon.
 Its warm, rich waters are perfect for relaxing.
-Another must-see is the Golden Circle, a famous route that takes you to some of the country's most impressing sights, like Gullfoss waterfall and Thingvellir National Park.
+Another must-see is the Golden Circle, a famous route that takes you to some of the country's most impressive sights, like Gullfoss waterfall and Thingvellir National Park.
 And during the winter months, keep an eye on the sky – the Northern Lights dance across it, in greens, purples, and whites.

 But Iceland is more than just pretty views.
 It's a spot that calls to travelers who want to step off the worn path.
 It's a place to feel a sense of challenge and wonder.
 Whether you want to hike on a glacier, explore ice caves, or simply soak in the quiet of the landscapes, Iceland offers chances to create memories that'll stick with you.
 It’s a reminder of the raw power and beauty of our planet, and a spot where every visit feels like the start of something special.